fishonamos/strkindex/README.md

 ### Environment Variables

-Create a `.env` file in the root directory of your project and populate it with the following variables:
+Create a `.env` file in the root directory of the project and populate it with the following variables:

 ```plaintext
 MONGODB_URI=<Your MongoDB connection string>